colshrapnel/phpdelusions.net/sql_injection.md

 SQL injection is just a *consequence* of an improperly formatted query.

-> Moreover, **all the danger is coming from the very statement in question:** zounds of PHP users still do believe that the notorious `mysqli_real_escape_string()` function's only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
-If only they knew the real purpose of this honest function, there would be no injections in the world!
+> Moreover, **all the danger is coming from the very statement in question:** thousands of PHP users still believe that the notorious `mysqli_real_escape_string()` function's only purpose is "to protect SQL from injections" (by means of escaping some fictional "dangerous characters").
+If they only knew the real purpose of this honest function, then there would be no injections in the world!
 If only they were *formatting* their queries properly, instead of "protecting" them - they'd have real protection as a result.

 So, to make our queries invulnerable, we need to format them properly and make such formatting **obligatory**.
 Not as just an occasional treatment at random, as it often happens, but as a strict, inviolable rule.
-And your queries will be perfectly safe just as a *side effect*.
+Then your queries will be perfectly safe just as a *side effect*.

 ###What are the formatting rules?#formatting

 The truth is, formatting rules are not that easy and cannot be expressed in a single imperative.
-This is the most interesting part, because, in the mind of the average PHP user, SQL query is something homogeneous, something as solid as a PHP string literal that represents it.
-They [treat SQL as a solid medium](http://kunststube.net/encoding/), that require whatever all-embracing "SQL escaping" only.
-While in fact SQL query a *program*, just like a PHP script.
-A program with its distinct syntax for its distinct parts, and **each part require distinct formatting, inapplicable for the others!**
+The most interesting part is that because most average PHP users, see SQL queries as homogeneous, something as solid as the PHP string literals that represents them.
+They [treat SQL as a solid medium](http://kunststube.net/encoding/), that requires an all-embracing "SQL escaping" only.
+While in fact, SQL queries are *programs*, just like a PHP script.
+A program with its distinct syntax for its distinct parts, and **each part requires distinct formatting, inapplicable to others!**

 For Mysql it would be: